-10. Chasing Coral (2017)
+7. Chasing Coral (2017)

-Coral reefs have always been a subject of awe for divers, photographers, and researchers around the world.
-However, we can’t deny that they’ve been rapidly depleting owing to the global changes over the past few years, thereby negatively impacting marine life.
-In this documentary, experts travel around the world to various coral reefs in order to understand the cause of this massive catastrophe and hopefully find answers to better the same.
+Coral reefs have always been a subject of awe for divers, photographers, and researchers across the world.
+However, we can’t deny that they’ve been rapidly depleting owing to the global changes over the past few years, thereby negatively impacting marine life as well.
+In this documentary, experts thus travel to various coral reefs worldwide in an attempt to understand the cause of this massive catastrophe and hopefully find answers to better the same.
 You can watch Jeff Orlowski’s ‘Chasing Coral’ here.

 6. The Ivory Game (2016)

 4. A Plastic Ocean (2016)